Measure Flow Effectiveness with Goals - Setup and Examples

 Goal: Perform in-app action

-One of the most effective ways to utilize email marketing for your SaaS is to create Behavior Based campaigns.
-These are emails that push users to use your product and receive value.
-Adding goals to such campaigns will help you measure their effectiveness.
+One of the most effective ways to utilize email marketing for your SaaS is to create behavior-based flows.
+These are flows with emails that push users to use your product and receive value.
+Adding goals to such flows will help you measure their effectiveness.
 The right behavior email can be the difference between a purchase and churn.
 Here's how you can do this:

-The left side of the flow sends an email out if new trial signups have not performed a key action after 3 days.
+In the example below, the left side of the flow sends an email if new trial signups have not performed a key action after 3 days — this is also called a nudge email.
+The purpose of this email is to nudge people back to the app and perform the desired action.

 Goal: Booked Calls